The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

 One can check by hand that the above is indeed a factorization system, but this turns out to be a non-trivial task.
-We could deduce this from \cite[Lemma 2.1.15]{CH22}, where this task is accomplished for their version of $\bfL^\op$, which is equivalent to ours by \cref{rem:L-compared-to-CH}.
-We instead opt to give an abstract proof in order to provide an alternative point of view.

-\begin{lem} The above defines a factorization system on $\bfL^\op$. \end{lem} \begin{proof} By \cite{HTT} there is a factorization system on $\bfL^\op$ with left class the cocartesian edges and right class $\pi^{-1}(\simp^{\op,\simeq})$.
-We can further factor the cocartesian edges as cocartesian lifts of inerts and of actives.
-Therefore any morphism $f\colon x \to y$ in $\bfL^\op$ has a unique triple factorization
+Luckily this has been done in \cite{CH22}, and we can transport the factorization system through the equivalence in \cref{rem:L-compared-to-CH}.